The True Impact of Location on Home Value: Beyond the Basics

 Community Benefits

-Homes near community centers in neighborhoods like Apex's Bella Casa or Holly Springs' 12 Oaks often benefit from easy access to pools, fitness centers, and social events.
+Homes adjacent to community centers in neighborhoods like Apex's Bella Casa or Holly Springs' 12 Oaks benefit from unparalleled access to pools, fitness facilities, and social gatherings.
+This can be a major draw for families and socially active buyers, creating a strong sub-market within the community.

 Considerations of Noise and Activity Levels